getodk/central-backend/docs/api.md

 + deviceId: `imei:123456` (string, optional) - The self-identified `deviceId` of the device that submitted the `Submission` version.
 + userAgent: `Enketo/3.0.4` (string, optional) - The self-identified `userAgent` of the device that submitted the `Submission` version.
 + createdAt: `2018-01-19T23:58:03.395Z` (string, required) - ISO date format.
 The time that the server received the `Submission` version.
++ current: `true` (boolean, required) - Whether the version is current or not.

 ## Extended Submission (Submission)
 + submitter (Actor, required) - The full details of the `Actor` that submitted this `Submission`.

 ## Extended SubmissionVersion (SubmissionVersion)
 + submitter (Actor, required) - The full details of the `Actor` that submitted this version of the `Submission`.
-+ formVersion: `1.0` (string, optional) - The version of the form the submission was initially created against.
++ formVersion: `1.0` (string, optional) - The version of the form the submission version was created against.
+Only returned with specific Submission Version requests.

 ## Review State Counts (object)
 + received: `3` (number, required) - The number of submissions receieved with no other review state.